Brief history of the Aztec Empire

 In the period from 1068 to 1168 AD (Presumably in 1168) Chichimecas tribe left their legendary homeland – the island Aztlan (“the place where herons live”, “the place of herons”).
 The exact location of the island is unknown, but many researchers believe that it was somewhere in the northern Gulf of California.
 From the word “Aztlan” comes the name “Aztec” (they called themselves “Mexica”).

-More than 200 years, the tribe of the Aztecs wandered in search of their new home before they settled on two islands of Lake Texcoco.
-Mythological and historical sources indicate that the Aztecs first reached mythical starting point Chicomoztoc (“Seven Caves”) (Chicomoztoc served as a “transit” point for many wandering tribes, for example, tlaxcaltecs, tepanecs, Chalco), and from then went on a long travel south to more fertile lands of the Valley of Mexico.
+For more than 200 years, the tribe of the Aztecs wandered in search of their new home before they settled on two islands of Lake Texcoco.
+Mythological and historical sources indicate that the Aztecs first reached the mythical starting point Chicomoztoc (“Seven Caves”) (Chicomoztoc served as a “transit” point for many wandering tribes, for example, Tlaxcaltecs, Tepanecs, Chalco), and from then went on a long journey south to more fertile lands of the Valley of Mexico.

 Foundation of Tenochtitlan (1325)